-- 2.21 The provisions in paragraph 2.20 may be modified and a single stair, protected in accordance with Diagram 9, may be used provided that: - a. the top floor of the building is no more than 11m above ground level; - b. there are no more than 3 storeys above the ground level storey; - the stair does not connect to a covered car park; - d. the stair does not serve ancillary accommodation unless the ancillary accommodation is separated from the stair by a protected lobby, or protected corridor, which has not less than 0.4m2 permanent ventilation or is protected from the ingress of smoke by a mechanical smoke control system; and - e. a high level openable vent, for fire and rescue service, use is provided at each floor level with a minimum free area of 1m2.
+- 2.21 The provisions in paragraph 2.20 may be modified and a single stair, protected in accordance with Diagram 9, may be used provided that: - a. the top floor of the building is no more than 11m above ground level; - b. there are no more than 3 storeys above the ground level storey; - the stair does not connect to a covered car park except if the car park is open sided (see paragraph 11.3 for meaning of opensided car park); - d. the stair does not serve ancillary accommodation unless the ancillary accommodation is separated from the stair by a protected lobby, or protected corridor, which has not less than 0.4m2 permanent ventilation or is protected from the ingress of smoke by a mechanical smoke control system; and - e. a high level openable vent, for fire and rescue service, use is provided at each floor level with a minimum free area of 1m2.
 Alternatively, a single openable vent may be provided at the head of the stair which can be remotely operated from fire and rescue service access level.